valtimo-platform/valtimo-documentation/release-notes/major10/10.4.0/valtimo-frontend-libraries.md

   Fixed an issue where task modals could not scroll when the task form was larger than the vertical size of the screen.

-* **AssigneeFilter reset when opening case list**

-  Fixed an issue where the wrong assigneeFilter is active and displaying the wrong case list because of it.

 * **Fix IBM Carbon accent colors**

   Fixed an issue where Carbon button and tag components were not themed with the Ritense blue theme colors, but with the